splconline/splc-scripts/profile.md

 # Didi Mudigdo
-*Admininstrative Officer - South Perth Learning Centre* didi@didi.com.au
+*Admininstrative Officer - South Perth Learning Centre (SPLC)* didi@didi.com.au

-## Digital Literacy Coordinator
+## Digital Literacy Coordinator & Trainer
 Coordination of the SPLC Be Connected program, a Federal Government funded initative to assist seniors with digital literacy.

 ## IS/IT Management